 In this way, in between the existing wall and drywall, the resilient channel will create at least 1/2″ of air pocket which works as a decoupling zone and attenuate the frequency or amplitudes of the most soundwaves which try to escape from the walls.

 If you are spending money on the use of drywall and resilient channel then do not miss to read the detailed guide on how to use the resilient channel for effective results and how to soundproof a wall using drywall.

 Now on top of the wall, you can use acoustic foams or mass-loaded vinyl as we discussed earlier to create additional barriers for soundwaves.

 Above suggested all the 7 ways are good enough to answer all the best ways to confine the noise within the room but for further enhancement use the insulations between the verticle studs of the walls.

 I advise using the soundproof drywall instead of general drywall which has a sound transmission class (STC) score of more than 50 which is efficient enough to soundproof a room.

 If planning to soundproof a room for drum in an apartment then more focus on impact noise as if not eliminated properly then the person living beneath your house can get more than your expected noise.

-I have seen many people love to set up a drum room within the basement if so then in most of cases the impact noise would not be the best concern and rest all other explained methods are good enough to create soundproof room for drum.
+I have seen many people love to set up a drum room set within the basement if so then in most cases the impact noise would not be the best concern and rest all other explained methods are good enough to create a soundproof room for drum.